michalshavitNYU/michalshavitnyu.github.io/_pages/about.md

 3. The spatio-temporal spectrum of surface gravity waves
 4. Well posedness of the Leith model around the turbulent solution

+My reserach is supported by Schmidt Futures and a [Postdoctoral Career Development Award in Science](https://www.weizmann.ac.il/women-in-science/resources-awards-scholarships/womens-postdoctoral-career-development-award-science/application-info/) from the Weizmann Institute.

 I completed my PhD in theoretical physics at the [Weizmann Institute of Science](https://www.weizmann.ac.il/pages/) under the guidance of [Prof. Gregory Falkovich](https://www.weizmann.ac.il/complex/falkovich/home).
-My PhD was sponsered by [Ariane de Rothschild Women’s Doctoral Program](https://www.edmondderothschildphilanthropy.org/womens-doctoral-program/).
+My PhD was sponsored by the [Ariane de Rothschild Women’s Doctoral Program](https://www.edmondderothschildphilanthropy.org/womens-doctoral-program/).

 I am married to [Daniel Halperin](https://scholar.google.com/citations?user=atuZWDsAAAAJ&hl=en&oi=sra) and mother of Nur and Farran.